gerauber/color_palette_creator/readme.md

 ### Cmap Generator

-Here, color maps can be generated, and used in any plot.
-The `main.py` script will contain already some examples of initialization of functions, so that the user can copy the example and create their own colour map.
+Colour maps can be generated in `cmap_generator`, and used in any plot.
+The `main.py` script contains already some examples of initialization of functions, so that the user can copy the example and create their own colour map.

 ##### Colour maps